 Eighty-four percent of organisations have a crisis management plan in place according to Deloitte’s global crisis survey, “Stronger, fitter, better.”
 Unfortunately, they don’t test those plans regularly.

-When crises strike, leaders convene crisis teams comprised of internal experts.
+When crises strike, leaders convene crisis management teams comprised of internal experts.
 You know, senior managers with the requisite professional and technical expertise to deal with the critical event at hand.

 Everywhere you turn, disruptive critical events are in the news – so too, the companies they affect.
 Just look at the Forrester report, Take A Unified Approach To Critical Event Management: the study finds that 100 percent – yes, you read that right – of companies surveyed had experienced a critical event in the last two years.
 That’s not even the full extent of it.
 Many of those companies actually dealt with multiple incidents during that time frame: the average was four, discrete critical events in a two-year period.